liuzike/LHAASO_ICECUBE/README.md

-<<<<<<< HEAD
-## **STACKED SEARCH FOR CORRELATION BETWEEN ICECUBE NEUTRINOS AND RADIO PULSARS**
+## A search for the neutrino signals from the LHAASO and H.E.S.S. gamma-ray sources

-This repository contains the code used to perform the analysis described in the paper "Stacked Search for Correlation Between IceCube Neutrinos and Radio Pulsars" (https://arxiv.org/abs/23xx.xxxxx).
-The code is written in Python 3.10 and uses the following packages: numpy, scipy, matplotlib, pandas, numba, multiprocessing.
-The code is provided as is, without any warranty.
-If you use this code, please cite the paper.
+This repository contains the code used to perform the analysis described in the paper "A search for the neutrino signals from the LHAASO and H.E.S.S. gamma-ray sources" .
+The code is written in Python 3.8 and uses the following packages: numpy, scipy, matplotlib, pandas, numba, multiprocessing.

 ### **Description of the code**